Frequently asked questions answered: Priory addiction expert, Dr Niall Campbell, on the surge in cocaine use

 • Cocaine addiction poses a significant challenge to the health system

-The number of people contacting the Priory for help with cocaine addiction has doubled.
-Enquiries about private treatment surged 100% between June 2020-2021 (up from 278 to 556).
+The number of people contacting Priory for help with cocaine addiction has doubled.
+Enquiries about private treatment surged 100% between June 2020 to 2021 (up from 278 to 556).

-We sat down with Priory consultant psychiatrist, and UK addiction expert, Dr Niall Campbell, based at Priory’s Roehampton Hospital, to understand a fuller picture of cocaine abuse and cocaine addiction symptoms:
+We sat down with Priory consultant psychiatrist, and UK addiction expert, Dr Niall Campbell, based at Priory Hospital Roehampton, to understand a fuller picture of cocaine abuse and cocaine addiction symptoms.

-Priory data shows a 100% rise in those inquiring about private treatment for cocaine addiction in the year to June 2021.
+Priory data shows a 100% rise in people enquiring about private treatment for cocaine addiction in the year to June 2021.
 Are you seeing female patients too?

 “We do see women but it’s more men.
-The increase in cocaine use during lockdown was from people trying to self-medicate for depression with cocaine but it’s an evil drug and a very bad anti-depressant.
-It’s also still the number one ‘party’ drug, people want it as an ‘upper’ much more than amphetamines and MDMA.
-It’s still regarded as fashionable.
+The increase in cocaine use during lockdown was from people trying to self-medicate for depression with cocaine, but it’s an evil drug and a very bad antidepressant.
+It’s also still the number one ‘party’ drug; people want it as an ‘upper’ much more than amphetamines and MDMA.
+It’s still regarded as 'fashionable'.
 It’s regarded as ‘cool’.
 Its use has become normalised.
 It’s on the table after the dinner party.
-We see female lawyers, bankers, consultants, people in the media, all sorts – it has also got cheaper.
+We see female lawyers, bankers, consultants, people in the media, all sorts – it's also gotten cheaper.
 Women tend to do it more in a party situation than men.
 Men are more solitary users, women are doing it more socially.
-Both drink more, and doing coke makes you able to drink more.
+Both drink more, and doing coke makes you're able to drink more.
 It counteracts the sedative effects of alcohol and seems to make people want more alcohol.”

 National statistics show an explosion in cocaine use in recent years, with a rise in cocaine-related deaths.
 What are you seeing?